AG Bell Arts & Sciences Award Program

 Please do not contact AG Bell seeking an exception to these policies.

-If an email address is provided on the application, once the screening process is complete (a minimum of two weeks after the deadline), you will be notified via email of the status of your application.
-In that email, you will also receive information about when you can expect to be notified of the award decisions.
+Applications that are received up to a week before the deadline will receive these email notifications more quickly.
+Email notifications will be delayed for applications that are received in the 5-7 days just before the deadline when many other applications are received.
+In the email, you will also receive information about when you can expect to be notified of the award decisions.
 If an email address is not provided, you will not receive this notification.

 Do You Have Questions?